 The recent coastwide average weight of a landed Pacific halibut has been relatively stable since 2010 (Figure 43).
-IPHC Regulatory Area 2C and more recently 2B have produced the largest fish on average during this period.
+IPHC Regulatory Area 2C has produced the largest fish on average during this period.
 These observations accurately reflect the fishery landings but include the combined effects of weight-at-age, age and sex structure, as well as selectivity and fishery behavior when considered relative to the underlying Pacific halibut population.